Ecwid/ecwid-api-docs/README.md

 ##May 23, 2016
 - New version of Ecwid JS SDK: 1.2.0.
 Changelog includes a fix for the issues with page height when `autoheight: true` was specified.
+- Added `Ecwid.getStorefrontLang()` function to get the language of the storefront as soon as it starts loading.

 ##May 20, 2016
 - Added a new sort type to search for products: *UPDATED_TIME_ASC* and *UPDATED_TIME_DESC*